gentoo-golang-dist/zabbix-agent2-plugin-postgresql/README.md

 Then the config file needs to be included in the main Zabbix agent 2 config file via the *Include* command.

 E.g:
-You should add the following option to the **agent** configuration file:
+You should add the following option to the **plugin** configuration file:

     Include=/path/to/config/postgresql.conf